 It’s going to be weird seeing Tom Brady in a Buccaneers’ uniform, and his change of scenery leaves New England in unfamiliar territory because…they need a new starting quarterback.

-It may be intentional as a part of their plan to secure a quarterback atop the 2021 NFL Draft, but their only options on the roster right now are Cody Kessler, Jarrett Stidham and Brian Hoyer.
-It’s hard to see them being competitive in 2020 unless they make a play for Andy Dalton, Cam Newton or Jameis Winston.
+It may be intentional as a part of their plan to secure a quarterback atop the 2021 NFL Draft, but their only options on the roster right now are Jarrett Stidham and Brian Hoyer.
+It’s hard to see them being competitive in 2020 unless they make a play for Andy Dalton, Cam Newton, Jameis Winston or a quarterback in the draft.

 As much as people want to pile on Tom Brady for having a down year last season — which he did, by his standards — the weapons at his disposal were among the worst in the NFL.
 The Patriots haven’t done a good job of drafting skill position players in recent seasons, and that left them thin after Rob Gronkowski‘s retirement and the departures of high-risk signings in Josh Gordon and Antonio Brown.